Acton, Massachusetts: Education

+Acton is part of Minuteman Technical High School District along with Arlington, Bolton, Concord, Dover, Lancaster, Lexington, Needham, and Stow.

 Acton is part of the Acton Boxborough Regional School District (ABRSD) along with Boxborough.
-The town has four elementary schools serving K–6: CT Douglas, Gates, Luther Conant, and Merriam.
-The town has one public middle school serving 7–8, the R.J.
+The town has five elementary schools serving K–6: CT Douglas, Gates, Luther Conant, McCarthy-Towne and Merriam.
+The town has one public junior high school serving 7–8, the R.J.
 Grey Junior High School.
 High school students then attend Acton-Boxborough Regional High School from grades 9–12.

 ABRSD has an uncommon method of assigning students to elementary schools, called "Open Enrollment".
 First-time incoming kindergarten parents participate in a lottery-based selection process where the parents "choose" the school by listing their preferences in ranked order.
 Boxborough students have priority for attendance in the school in their own town, but participate in the lottery if they wish to attend an Acton school.
 Any remaining spaces at Blanchard become available in the lottery.

 This method of school choice has a large impact on the nature of the town.
 Acton is less oriented around neighborhoods than towns which have neighborhood based schools.
 This carries over into the recreational youth sport organizations whose teams are not organized around specific elementary schools.
 As a result, students and families are likely to have broad social connections in all parts of the town rather than being limited to neighborhoods.
 School Choice also benefits the towns real estate market since home valuations are not impacted by the perceived desirability of given neighborhood's school.

 While the curriculum in the district is fairly standardized, each of the elementary schools has a different teaching philosophy.
 The schools and their philosophy of education are: